3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

 and save it to your local file system.
 The installer is shipped as an executable Java Archive (JAR) file.
 To run the installation wizard, simply double-click on the *3DCityDB-Importer-Exporter-4.1.0-Setup.jar* file.
+After accepting the license agreement and specifying an installation directory, you can choose the software packages to be installed.

 |image57|

-Figure 51: Installation wizard of Import/Export tool (Step 5).

-After accepting the license agreement and specifying an installation directory, you can choose the software packages to be installed.
 It is recommended to at least select the packages ‘\ *3D City Database*\ ’ and ‘\ *Documentation’*.
 The ‘\ *3D City Database*\ ’ package contains all :doc:`SQL scripts <3dcitydb-scripts>` that are required for setting up an instance of the 3D City Database on your spatial database system.
 Please refer to the step-by-step guide for :doc:`Oracle <db-setup-oracle>`